ilikescience/mhs11/src/assets/writing/breaking-looms.md

 > In these structures, people are stripped of their humanity as they’re fed into the machine.
 It becomes “a developer resource is needed” rather than  “Oh, Samantha would be a great fit for this project.”
 And the effect of all this on individuals is depressing.

-Frank, Jeremy, Dave, and Brad are capital-L, not lowercase-l, Luddites.
-They are doing an important job: questioning the tradeoffs we make when we automate our work.
+Frank, Jeremy, Dave, and Brad are doing an important job: questioning the tradeoffs we make when we automate our work.
 What do we stand to gain by participating, as Jeremy says, "in the creation of [our] mechanical successors"?

 ----